donqustix/donqustix.github.io/_posts/2019-08-26-linux-authentication-with-an-sd-card.md

 Second, we need to prepare our memory card.
 I will be using my MicroSD card with the memory capacity of up to 1GB, which is optimal for our purposes.

-Let's wipe all the data on the MicroSD card or whatever device you have with the following command:
+Let's wipe all data on the MicroSD card or whatever device you have with the following command:
 {% highlight bash %}
 dd if=/dev/zero of=/dev/mmcblk0
 {% endhighlight %}